tiffhens/sensor_tutorial/fieldcorec_tutorial.md

 ## Assembly/Wiring Instructions

   Pay attention to the orientation of the pins that connect your breadboard to your Raspi as to not break your materials.
+Look for the 3v3 pin on the pi cobbler and make sure it matches the gpio key online.

   Connect the ADS1015 Board to the Raspberry Pi as follows, using a breadboard and jumper wires in order to give yourself more room.